Contact Us | Search

 They will also provide a platform for linking forecasts to culturally and ecologically appropriate actions to make use of forecast information.
 Meanwhile, the project focus on best-available seasonal forecasts will add a dimension of capabilities to CSVs that is currently absent.

-The project team have recognized that a three year project like this is not sufficient to test their hypothesis fully, but the project team reports, that they implemented a sustainable institutional infrastructure that will be used to study resilience over longer time periods.
+The project team implemented a sustainable institutional infrastructure that will be used to study resilience over longer time periods.
 Many CSA practices incur establishment and maintenance costs that are not affordable by subsistence farmers.
 It also requires a considerable time before farmers benefit from them.
 Therefore, a long-term support and subsidy system is essential for sustainable future.

 The team plans to continue and reinforce the following activities for a sustainable future at CSV levels:

-1) Establish a clear decision-making processes and transparency among the lead offices and institutions (DMU, Agriculture, environment, cooperative, NGO, ) to manage and coordinate the climate-smart agriculture at community levels,
+1) Establish clear decision-making processes and transparency among the lead offices and institutions (DMU, Agriculture, environment, cooperative, NGO, ) to manage and coordinate the climate-smart agriculture at community levels.

 2) Establish and facilitate a platforms for stakeholder engagement and consultation, including the private sector and ensuring the inclusion of small holder farmers.

-3) Provide climate information services that was not adequately available and accessible to farmers and other agricultural decision makers.
+3) Provide adequate and accessible climate information services to farmers and other agricultural decision makers.

 4) Produce agreed-upon vision and goals that balance food security, adaptation and mitigation at village level and regional levels.

-5) Expedite additional financial resources including rural credit that will be accessible to individual farmers.
+5) Expedite additional financial resources including rural credit to individual farmers.

 6) Give more focus to renewable energy and backyard fruit and vegetable development that enhances nutrition and food security at local levels.

-7) Scaling up best sustainable green technologies and approaches by establishing business model enterprises outside CSVs will be a viable option to expand CSA practices.
+7) Scale up best sustainable green technologies and approaches by establishing business model enterprises outside CSVs as a viable option to expand CSA practices.

-Based on the PEER project, the project PI reports, that local government has adopted the conceptual and analytical framework to plan and implement a Climate Compatible Development (CCD) which is a new concept that bridges climate change adaptation, mitigation and community-based development (‘Triple wins’).
+Based on the PEER project, local governments have adopted the conceptual and analytical framework to plan and implement a Climate Compatible Development (CCD) which is a new concept that bridges climate change adaptation, mitigation, and community-based development (‘Triple wins’).
 Universities have also adopted the research approach to establish and promote Climate Smart Villages in other areas.

 Peer reviewed journals and proceedings: